adinhodovic/dj-tailwind/README.md

 [![Supported Python versions](https://img.shields.io/pypi/pyversions/dj-tailwind.svg)](https://pypi.org/project/dj-tailwind/)
 [![PyPI Version](https://img.shields.io/pypi/v/dj-tailwind.svg?style=flat)](https://pypi.org/project/dj-tailwind/)

 Dj-tailwind is a Django app that allows you to quickly add Tailwind to your project.
 It's a simple way to get started with Tailwind CSS in Django.
 The setup is minimal, and you can start using Tailwind in your project in minutes.
-However, it does not provide a way to customize the Tailwind configuration through Django settings.
-You're expected to customize the Tailwind configuration by editing the `tailwind.input.css` file in the `dj_tailwind_output` app.
-The user is responsible for any advanced configuration.

 Features: